 miércoles, 7 de agosto de 2019

-WHAT IS THE RISK OF DERMATOLYMPHANGIOADENITIS-DLA (INFECTIOUS CELLULITIS) IN LYMPHEDEMA - What is the best Preventive Treatment – Pediatric and Primary Lymphedema - Secondary Lymphedema - Lymphatic Filariasis and Podoconiosis - Lymphostatic Elephantiasis - Rare Disease
+WHAT IS THE RISK OF DERMATOLYMPHANGIOADENITIS-DLA (INFECTIOUS CELLULITIS) IN LYMPHEDEMA? - What is the best Preventive Treatment? – Pediatric and Primary Lymphedema - Secondary Lymphedema - Lymphatic Filariasis and Podoconiosis - Lymphostatic Elephantiasis - Rare Disease

 It is clear that no patient or their lymphedema is the same and neither is its progress.
 Some patients with lymphedema have few symptoms, and can easily do different degrees of physical activity, while others feel the strain, experience increased swelling with minimum effort, or even suffer varying degrees of disability and severe complications.
 Read more about the symptoms and complications of lymphedema HERE.